pforret/blog.splashing/_topic/city/minsk.md

 ---
 # Minsk

 Minsk  is the capital and the largest city of Belarus, located on the Svislach and the now  subterranean Niamiha rivers.
-As the capital, Minsk has a special administrative status in Belarus and is the administrative  centre of Minsk Region  and Minsk District .
-As of January 2021, its population was 2 million, making Minsk the 11th most populous city in  Europe.
+As the capital, Minsk has a special administrative status in Belarus and is the administrative  centre of Minsk Region and Minsk District.
+As of 2023, it has a population of two million, making Minsk the 11th-most populous city in Europe.
 Minsk is one of the administrative capitals of the Commonwealth of Independent States  and the  Eurasian Economic Union .

 ## Unsplash photos